wrzlbrmft/arch-odroid/README.md

 ```

 Insert the SD card on which you want to install Arch Linux, but make sure none
 of its partitions is mounted, otherwise unmount them.
+Then use `lsblk` to
-Then determine the device
-name of the SD card, e.g. `/dev/mmcblk0`, and open the configuration file:
+determine the device name of the SD card, e.g. `/dev/mmcblk0`, and open the
+configuration file:

 ```
 vi arch-xu4-master/arch-xu4.conf